kraxel-dev/rpg_svo_pro_drive/README.md

 - Planar and linear motion of car-like vehicles can lead to degeneracy for monocular visual inertial configurations (<https://maplab.asl.ethz.ch/docs/master/pages/tutorials-rovioli/A_ROVIOLI-Introduction.html#known-issues>).
 For quick proof-of-concepts, stable metric scale can be obtained faster from more reliable odometry sources.
 - Low-cost IMUs can be quite delicate.
 Unless you've got a bit of experience, calibrating and debugging the intrinsics of your IMU can be time consuming, error prone and **hard to validate**.
 It's faster to integrate less care-demanding sensors like wheel odometry to get your VO up and running.
 - Stereo cameras are a nice way to directly obtain metric scale but without a bit of digging it is not easy to determine what baseline to choose for your scene.
-Also many conventional cars are still limited to monocular cameras.
+Furthermore, with stereo only you are still subjugated to the weaknesses of a vision only sensor source.

 # Install